LiuYuancheng/Railway_Control-OT-Cyber-Attack/attack/remoteAtk/README.md

 # Remote Black Energy 3 Attack
 #### Introduction

-This project will be used to demo the "Black Energy 3" attack on the OT-PLC-Railway system.
-When the attack happens all the PLC output coils will be turn off but the system HMI center will show every thing normal.
+This project will demo the "Black Energy 3" attack on the OT-PLC-Railway system.
+When the attack happens, all the PLC output coils will be turn off but the system HMI center will show every thing normal.

-Steps to implement the attack:
+Steps to implement the attack demo:

-1. Connect the attack device (A Raspberry PI which with the attack server program) to the OT-PLC-Railway system by a CAT-5 cable.
+1. Connect the attack device (A Raspberry PI with the attack server program) to the OT-PLC-Railway network system by a CAT-5 cable.

-2. Attack situation 1: Attacker can use a remote attack control panel to turn off all the PLC output coils.
+2. Attack situation I : Attacker can use a remote attack control panel to turn off all the PLC output coils without detectable by the train supervisory control and data acquisition (SCADA) system.
-3. Attack situation 2: When a normal user open a MS word document, a document edit eable message box will pop up, if the confirm button was clicked, the attack server will turn off all the PLC output coils.
+3. Attack situation II : When a normal user open a MS-Word document, a document edit enable message box will pop up.
+If the confirm button was clicked, the attack server will turn off all the PLC output coils.
-4. Attack situation 3: when a normal user click the "PLC detail menu" hyper-link in a MS-Word document the attack start.
+4. Attack situation III : when a normal user click the "PLC detail menu" hyper-link in a MS-Word document the attack start.

 ------